Ergonomic Works

 Photo Angles and Instructions

-For each photo, ensure your entire body (from head to toe) and the full workstation are visible, as this is crucial for a thorough ergonomic assessment.
-If possible, have someone else take the photos for you to facilitate a more accurate remote ergonomic evaluation.
-If not, use a tripod and a timer to capture the best workstation evaluation.
+For each photo, make sure your entire body (from head to toe) and the complete workstation are visible, as this is essential for a comprehensive ergonomic assessment.
+If possible, have someone else take the photos to enhance the accuracy of your remote ergonomic evaluation.
+If that’s not feasible, use a tripod and a timer to capture the best angles for your workstation evaluation.

 1. Full Body Front View

-* Setup: Position the camera directly in front of you, about 6-10 feet away, ensuring you and your entire workstation are in the frame for an effective remote ergonomic evaluation.
+* Setup: Position the camera directly in front of you, about 6-10 feet away, ensuring both you and your entire workstation are visible for an effective remote ergonomic evaluation.

 * What to Show: